ssbc/ssb-validate2-rsjs/web/README.md

 ## Tests

 Tests for single-author and multi-author messages are included.
 These tests are defined using [jasmine](https://jasmine.github.io/index.html) and are executed with [karma](http://karma-runner.github.io/6.3/index.html).
 The tests and related artifacts, such as JSON messages, can be found in the `web/test` directory.
 Test configuration for `karma` can be found in `karma.conf.js` in the root of this repo.

+As stated in the `Build` section above, the tests can be run with `npm run test:web`.
+Note that these tests currently only run in Chrome / Chromium.
+If you are using Chromium, you may have to export the path as an environment variable before running the tests:

+`export CHROME_BIN=/usr/bin/chromium`

+If you wish to debug the tests it is recommended to set `singleRun: false,` in the `karma.conf.js` configuration file.
+This will leave the browser open after the tests have run.
+Click the `debug` button in the browser, open the developer tools and look at the console log for detailed output.

 ## Useful Documentation